Aineoh/imaginganddatavisualisation--AAD118/README.md

 Week 3
 -------
-look at different tone of voice for photos
+look at different tone of voice for photos.

 how instagram and social media has changed photography